Blawker/UCN-Simulations/README.md

 />
 ```

-  - Then write an moving interaction command that has the same motion has the surface.
+  - Then enter a moving interaction command that has the same motion has the surface.
 Here is an example of interaction with stainless steel :

 ```xml
 <ksint_moving_surface_UCN name="int_moving_surface_UCN"